 My school was unsuccessful last round.
 Can we re-apply?

 Yes assuming that you meet all of the eligibility criteria, we encourage you to apply again.

 Can I re-submit my unsuccessful application for the next round or will I be required to fill in a new form?

-You will be required to submit a new application each grant round.
+You will be required to fill out and submit a new application form each grant round.